smartpde/debuglog/README.md

 logger1("This is from %s", "some_logger")
 logger1("This is also from %s", "some_logger")
 logger2("And this is from %s", "another_logger")

+-- you can also check if the logger is enabled if the value to print -- is expensive to get if dlog.is_enabled("logger1") then logger1("Print some heavy string: %s", "heavy string") end
 ```

 You can create many named loggers, the logger name will be attached to all its